CrabroATL/Plant-Database/readme.md

 ## Improvements in development

-1. Containerize Server
-2. Repair broken autocorrect function
-3. Harden database and query logic to prevent SQL injection attacks.
+1. Harden database and query logic to prevent SQL injection attacks.
+2. Use Docker Compose to network containers
-4. Secondary python program to pull additional Taxa data from source material.
+3. Secondary python program to pull additional Taxa data from source material.